FLClab/NCDN-FUS/README.md

 ## FUS granules
+The code for segmentation of the FUS granules is based on The Allen Cell & Structure Segmenter (https://github.com/AllenCell/aics-segmentation)

 Since the segmentation parameters were slightly adjusted for each experimental week, a separate python code with the appropriate parameters was produced.
 For example, [`SliceSegmentation_LSM_2shFus_3DAICS_slicequantification_Fusclusters_2021data_statsCDF.py`](fusgranules/) contains all the paths and parameters to analyze the data acquired on 12-04-2021.
 This code takes as input the path to a folder containing .lsm files from the Zeiss confocal organized in subfolders with the condition names (PLKO, shNorbin01, shNorbin02) and the date of image acquisition (variable date).
 [Example image stacks of each condition from 12-04-2021 are provided.](fusgranules/Example_Data/)